-Okay, so we've introduced Snapchat to you.
-But you're not one for flash-in-the-pan information; you want the detailed points about the service.
-Here are some of the good and not-so-good things about Snapchat that we found at Techboomers.
+So far in our Snapchat course, we have told you about what Snapchat is and how it works.
+But maybe you're not one for flash-in-the-pan information; you want the detailed points about the service.
+Here are some of the good and not-so-good things about Snapchat that we’ve found at TechBoomers.

 Snapchat is not without flaws, however.
 It primarily only works on mobile devices, and only if other people you know are using it.
 Some people may not like the convention of deleting messages after they're viewed, preferring to have a record that they can share with friends and family.
 And although Snapchat tries to be privacy-conscious, there are ways to preserve messages sent over it before they get deleted.